Skip to main content

 You want to avoid crowds.
 Even on a busy summer day, Doubtful Sound cruise vessels carry 50–100 passengers on vessels that feel smaller in the fiord.
 Milford Sound cruises can carry 300+ passengers.
 The difference in atmosphere is significant.

-Doubtful Sound wilderness day trip from Manapouri includes the Lake Manapouri boat crossing, Wilmot Pass bus, and the fiord cruise — the complete access experience for a day visit.
+Complete Doubtful Sound day: Lake Manapouri crossing, Wilmot Pass bus, and the fiord cruise.

 The access route to each